ajfisher/node-pixel/README.md

 ## Installation

-Instalaltion of both backpack and custom firmata are covered in detail in the [Installation Guide](docs/installation.md).
+Installation of both backpack and custom firmata are covered in detail in the [Installation Guide](docs/installation.md).

 ### A note on multiple strips